pingcap/docs/topn-limit-push-down.md

 ---
 title: TopN and Limit Operator Pushdown
-summary: Learn the implementation of TopN and Limit pushdown.
+summary: Learn the implementation of TopN and Limit operator pushdown.
 category: performance
 ---

+# TopN and Limit Operator Pushdown

-# TopN and Limit operator push down
+This document describes the implementation of TopN and Limit operator pushdown.

 In the TiDB execution plan tree, the `LIMIT` clause in SQL corresponds to the Limit operator node, and the `ORDER BY` clause corresponds to the Sort operator node.
 The adjacent Limit operator and Sort operator are combined as the TopN operator node, which means that the top N records are returned according to a certain collation.
 That is to say, a Limit operator is equivalent to a TopN operator node with a null collation.

 Similar to predicate pushdown, TopN and Limit are pushed down in the execution plan tree to a position as close to the data source as possible so that the required data is filtered at an early stage.
 In this way, the pushdown significantly reduces the overhead of data transmission and calculation.

 To disable this rule, refer to [Optimization Rules and Blocklist for Expression Pushdown](/blocklist-control-plan.md).

 ## Examples

-This section describes TopN pushdown through some examples.
+This section illustrates TopN pushdown through some examples.

-### Example 1: Push down to the Coprocessor in the storage layer
+### Example 1: Push down to the Coprocessors in the storage layer

 {{< copyable "sql" >}}